-We currently offer general counselling on a daytime and an evening in addition to counselling services specifically for Carers and Young People.
+We currently offer general counselling on a daytime and an evening in addition to counselling services specifically for Young People.

 Our counselling service is supported by five staff members and a team of volunteer counsellors who are trained to, or currently in the process of training to Diploma Level or equivalent.
 All of our counsellors are registered with a recognised professional body.